wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 therefore does not constitute a bottleneck in any situation.
 The RF, on the other hand, only supports at most three reads in one cycle.
-If the uops issued in the same cycle need to access more than three registers from the RF, only the first few requests can be handled in the program order (i.e. requests from uops that come earlier in program order have higher priority).
-The rest uops will be stalled for one cycle, and retry reading the RF in the next cycle.
-Note that zSim does not model register write backs and read-write contention.
+If the uops issued in the same cycle need to access more than three registers from the RF, only the first few requests can be handled in the program order (i.e. requests from uops that come earlier in program order have higher priority), and these uops can be released to the next pipeline stage.
+The rest uops will be withheld in the RF read stage for one more cycle, in which RF read will be re-attempted.
+Note that zSim does not model register write backs and read-write contention, meaning that the RF read bandwidth does not change in the presence of concurrent write backs.

 zSim models RF read stall slightly differently than what was described above.
 On actual hardware, we can stall an uop by withholding it in the current stage, stalling previous stages, and inserting bubbles into the next stage. zSim does